MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 Now would be a great time to *Commit* your work so far.

-In the next chapter we will be looking at enabling the user to create Notes themseleves using a new View Controller and handling data capture.
+In the next chapter we will be looking at enabling the user to create Notes themseleves using a new View Controller and handling this data capture process.